Page 9 - Blog

 My vet prescribed Redipred for my dog.
 What does that mean?

 Prednisone and Prednisolone are corticosteroid drugs, used to treat a variety of illnesses in animals (as well as humans).
 It is sold in Australia for animal use under brand names including Redipred, Pred-X, Macrolone and Microlone.
-The different brands offer the same active
+The different brands offer the same active ingredient in different strengths and different delivery methods (tablet, liquid etc) and you should check with your vet if you intend to change between the brands.

 - September 13, 2022